Lightstreamer/Lightstreamer-example-StockList-client-rtd/README.md

 If you want to skip the build and deploy processes of this demo please note that you can click the image or link above to download a ".msi" file ready for installation on your machine.
 Installation instructions:<br>

-1. You need Microsoft Excel 2002 or newer installed on your PC.
+1. You need Microsoft Excel 2007 or newer installed on your PC.
 2. Click the link or image above to download the application installer (a ".msi" file).
 3. Execute the downloaded file to install the application.
 4. From the Start menu, go to the "Lightstreamer RTD Demo" folder, click the "Start Lightstreamer Excel RTD Server Demo" link.
-This will open Excel and automatically load the "ExcelDemo.xls" spreadsheet (which, by the way, is contained in "C:\Program Files (x86)\Lightstreamer .NET RTD Server Demo library for Excel\static").
+This will open Excel and automatically load the "ExcelDemo.xlsx" spreadsheet (which, by the way, is contained in "C:\Program Files (x86)\Lightstreamer .NET RTD Server Demo library for Excel\static").
 5. The spreadsheet will activate the Lightstreamer RTD library, which will open a control window, where you can see the data traffic.
 <br>
 The control windows shows a counter with the updates received from Lightstreamer Server and logs such updates in real time.
 Is also shows the notifications issued towards Excel.
 To pause the notification calls, uncheck "Data stream to Excel".